Oksol79/Excel-Sheets-Projects/README.md

 ### Project 1: Sales Dynamics & ABC Analysis
 [View Project]()

 In this project, I analyzed and visualized sales dynamics by category, product, and country, and conducted ABC analysis using the Pareto principle.
-I used three tables from the dataset for my work:
+For my work, I used three tables from a dataset imported into Google Sheets:
  - Events - information about orders and sales.
  - Products - product category.
  - Countries - geographic data.